-- 4(f) The school principal participates in aligning and focusing systems of curriculum, instruction, and assessment within and across grade levels and programs to promote student academic and career success. - 4(g) The school principal uses and promotes the effective use of technology in the service of teaching and learning.

-4(h) The school principal uses assessment data appropriately and effectively, and within technical limitations to monitor student progress and improve instruction.
+- 4(f) The school principal participates in aligning and focusing systems of curriculum, instruction, and assessment within and across grade levels and programs to promote student academic and career success. - 4(g) The school principal uses and promotes the effective use of technology in the service of teaching and learning. - 4(h) The school principal uses assessment data appropriately and effectively, and within technical limitations to monitor student progress and improve instruction.

-Standard 5: Community of Care and Support for Students - School The school principals candidate demonstrates knowledge of how to cultivate an inclusive, caring, and supportive school community that promotes the academic success and well-being of all students.
+Standard 5: Community of Care and Support for Students - School principals cultivate an inclusive, caring, and supportive school community that promotes the academic success and well-being of all students.